DiGa66/terraform-provider-croccloud/website/docs/r/network_acl.md

 layout: "aws"
 page_title: "aws_network_acl"
 description: |-
-  Provides a network ACL resource.
+  Creates a network ACL.
 ---

 # Resource: aws_network_acl

-Provides a network ACL resource.
+Creates a network ACL.
 You might set up network ACLs with rules similar to your security groups in order to add an additional layer of security to your VPC.

 ~> **Note on Network ACLs and Network ACL Rules:** Terraform currently